rcos/rcos-handbook/docs/resources/README.md

 # Helpful Resources
 Whether you're completely new to the world of open source or you feel ready to tackle advanced topics like deep learning, we have plenty of resources!
-In addition to consulting the online resources, feel free to reach out to mentors or coordinators as well.
+In addition to consulting the online resources, feel free to reach out to mentors or Coordinators as well.

 ## Open Source